Physical Intelligence

 Scientists at the Max Planck Institute for Intelligent Systems in Stuttgart have developed a magnetically controlled soft medical robot with a unique, flexible structure inspired by the body of a pangolin.
 The robot is freely movable despite built-in hard metal components.
 Thus, depending on the magnetic field, it can adapt its shape to be able to move and can emit heat when needed, allowing for functionalities such as selective cargo transportation and release as well as mitigation of bleeding.
 The research was published in Nature Communications on 20 June 2023.

-Ren Hao Soon Zhen Yin Metin Alp Dogan Nihal Olcay Dogan Mehmet Efe Tiryaki Alp Can Karacakol Asli Aydin Pouria Esmaeili-Dokht Metin Sitti Linda Behringer
+Ren Hao Soon Zhen Yin Metin Alp Dogan Nihal Olcay Dogan Mehmet Efe Tiryaki Alp Can Karacakol Asli Aydin Pouria Esmaeili-Dokht Metin Sitti

 Jellyfish-like robots could one day clean up the world’s oceans